ballerina-platform/ballerina-spec/beps/lib-ftp/8376_advanced_file_selection_and_processing.md

 ## Risks and Assumptions

 - **Cron syntax**: Invalid expressions can break schedules.
 We validate at startup and fail fast with clear errors; docs include copy-pasteable examples.
-- **Stability checks**: SIZE/COMBINED stability adds a small delay (≈ 2 × stabilityCheckInterval, default 2s).
+- **Stability checks**: SIZE/COMBINED stability adds a delay of 2 polling cycles.
+For example, with `pollingInterval: 30`, this adds 60 seconds.
 Use LOCK_FILE for high-frequency folders, COMBINED for critical data.
 - **Dependency patterns**: Complex regex across many files can slow polls.
 Patterns are compiled once; keep them simple where possible.
 - **Age filter window**: Files can age out before pickup (e.g., processed elsewhere).
-Use minAge only as a short “settle” buffer (60–300s) and document behavior.
+Use minAge only as a short "settle" buffer (60–300s) and document behavior.
-- **Lock heuristics**: SIZE stability can false-positive during brief write pauses; .lock files require writer cooperation.
+- **Stability heuristics**: SIZE stability can false-positive during brief write pauses; .lock files require writer cooperation.
 - **No clustering**: No distributed coordination or shared locks; assume a single listener instance per directory.